learnlearnin/learnlearnin.github.io/src/documents/computers.html.md

 The purpose of a computer is to do things for humans that humans find boring/mundane/repititive.

+And the art of teaching a computer to do things for you is called [programming](../programming/).

 #### Some links ####

 * [Keeping yourself safe while using a computer](../security/)